rawidaniel/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Descrirtion for each script

-0. prints the absolute path name of the current working directory
+0. Script that prints the absolute path name of the current working directory
-1. Display the contents list of your current directory.
+1. Script that display the contents list of your current directory.
 2. script that changes the working directory to the user’s home directory.
+3. Script that display current directory contents in a long format.